+There are many things we need to know about eating healthy as we age.
 Eating healthy comes is a must as we age.
 With age comes wisdom and the greater potential for physical activity and stress of life to affect your body.
-The body becomes more prone to illnesses which decreases the aging person’s ability to stay healthy.
-It is therefore important to strive to maintain a healthy body to keep illness at arms length by eating healthy.
+The body becomes more prone to illnesses which decreases the aging person's ability to stay healthy.
+It is therefore important to strive to maintain a healthy body to keep illness at arms length by eating healthy as we age.

 However, maintaining a healthy body as we age is not always easy.
 As the body ages, it loses bone muscle and gain fat because of the decreasing metabolism and the change in the hormones activity.
 Also, most of the problems the elderly have are related to nutrient deficiencies, such as protein and iron.
 Now, if you follow a healthy diet, you may greatly affect your body's composition, making it fitter to withstand the stress of life.